Cooperative eye hypothesis: Differences in primate eyes

 Unlike other primates, all human beings have eyes with a distinct colour contrast between the white sclera, the coloured iris, and the black pupil.
 This is due to a lack of pigment in the sclera.
 Other primates mostly have pigmented sclerae that are brown or dark in colour.
 There is also a higher contrast between human skin, sclera, and irises.
 Human eyes are also larger in proportion to body size, and are longer horizontally.
 Among primates, humans are the only species where the outline of the eye and the position of the iris can be clearly seen in each individual.

 Studies

+The cooperative eye hypothesis was first proposed Michael Tomasello and colleagues in 2007, on the basis of a study by H. Kobayashi and S. Kohshima in 2001.
+The main tenets of the hypothesis are laid out in an earlier article, but this is not cited in Tomasello and colleagues' 2007 study.
+It is therefore unclear whether the cooperative eye hypothesis builds directly on Kobayashi & Kohshima's data, or whether it is based on Emery's 2000 article.

-The cooperative eye hypothesis was first proposed by H. Kobayashi and S. Kohshima in 2002 and was subsequently tested by Michael Tomasello and others at the Max Planck Institute for Evolutionary Anthropology in Germany.
+The cooperative eye hypothesis was tested by Michael Tomasello and others at the Max Planck Institute for Evolutionary Anthropology in Germany.
 Researchers examined the effect of head and eye movement on changing gaze direction in humans and other great apes.
 A human experimenter, observed by either a human infant, a gorilla, a bonobo, or a chimpanzee, did one of four actions: